• Skip to primary navigation

 Business is pessimistic

 Businesses are pessimistic about their business and financial performance because they see household demand worsening.
-This situation encourages them to postpone investment.
-Instead, they take efficiency measures.
+This situation encourages them to postpone investment and take efficiency measures instead.

 In the early stages, businesses may simply cut hours and freeze hiring.
 They also canceled orders for capital goods such as heavy equipment and still bought light equipment to support efficiency.

-But, if demand falls further, they take more stringent efficiency measures.
-As a result, they started laying off workers.
-In addition, they reduce investment spending, both for light equipment and heavy equipment.
+However, if demand falls further, they take more stringent efficiency measures.
+As a result, they start laying off workers.
+In addition, they reduce investment spending, both for light and heavy equipment.
 As a result, aggregate demand declines as investment falls.
 This situation could get worse and lead the economy into a recession.

 Business is optimistic